 Queensland Urban Utilities will provide a standard format agency agreement, to be completed by the tanker company and countersigned by Queensland Urban Utilities, that complies with the requirements of section 35(3) of the Environmental Protection (Waste Management) Regulation 2000.

 Where the approved tanker company elects to provide electronic transfer of regulated waste transport data under an agency agreement, the company must also provide the data to Queensland Urban Utilities.
-For clarity, a Tankered Waste Docket (or a copy of the WTC) must still be provided at the discharge location.

 4.6 Compliance with Approvals and Management Plans